hassio-addons/addon-influxdb/influxdb/DOCS.md

 - Click on "OPEN WEB UI" to open the admin web-interface provided by this add-on.
 - On the left menu click on the "InfluxDB Admin".
-- Create a database for storing Home Assistant's data in, e.g., `homeassistant`.
+- Create a database for storing Home Assistant's data in, e.g., `home_assistant`.
 - Go to the users tab and create a user for Home Assistant, e.g., `homeassistant`.
 - Add "ALL" to "Permissions" of the created user, to allow writing to your